SavannahMilburnUGA/Mini-Project-2/README.md

 with proportions of believers, non-believers, and neutrals displayed over time.
 Next steps:
 - dropdowns for changing seed which essentially changes network topology
-- inputs for # of nodes
+- input for # of nodes
-- # of links
+- input for # of links
 - changing initial proportion values
 - changing rate
 - implementing random walker time